 They Aren't One-Size-Fits-All

-For example, for a season juice cleanses were trendy.
+For example, for a season of time juice cleanses were trendy.
 Every celebrity seemed to have a paparazzi picture taken with a green bottle in hand.
 But juice cleanses require that participants function with far less caloric intake than recommended.

 Not only that, a Harvard study found that while whole fruits are linked to lower rates of Type 2 diabetes, fruit juices are actually linked to higher rates of disease!